infojam-james/jamestest/Bradford-FF/Recommendations.md

 + Documents cannot be uploaded to the system if it being accessed remotely (e.g. when working from home)

 ##Introduce a robust process for conducting triage against Health criteria

+There is currently no process for measuring a referral against health criteria.
+The Health team that was part of the service was removed in 2014.
+Since then, unless a referral has specifically come via a health-related route (and while triage processes against other criteria do often 'pick up' information related to mental health, it is very common that checks against health criteria are not completed, if they are carried out at all.

 ##Review cut-off periods and review process for tiered interventions